Qantas resumes flights grounded by labour dispute

 The weekend was one of Australia's busiest for travel, with tens of thousands travelling to the hugely popular Melbourne Cup horse race on Tuesday.

-(Additional reporting by Narayanan Somasundaram, Amy Pyett and Ed Davies in Sydney, James Grubel and Rob Taylor in Canberra and Cerelia Lim in Singapore: Editing by Mark Bendeich and Alex Richardson)
+(Additional reporting by Narayanan Somasundaram, Amy Pyett and Ed Davies in SYDNEY and James Grubel in CANBERRA and Cerelia Lim in SINGAPORE; Editing by Mark Bendeich and Alex Richardson)